-As important as flywheel mass is, it's not the entire story, particularly when it comes to smart trainers.
-There's a dynamic feedback happening with a lot of smart trainers, so they're responding to both simulated terrain and your output (depending on your settings).
-While that is a slight divergence from the bigger-is-better theory, it still generally supports it because the best smart trainers also tended to have big, heavy flywheels to do a lot of the heavy lifting.
+As important as flywheel mass is, it's only part of the story, particularly regarding smart trainers.
+Dynamic feedback is happening with many smart trainers, so they're responding to both simulated terrain and your output (depending on your settings).
+While that is a slight divergence from the bigger-is-better theory, it still generally supports it because the best smart trainers also tended to have big, heavy flywheels to do much of the heavy lifting.
+In addition, we measured the noise in decibels that each trainer put out at 20 mph at about an 85 cadence, with the decibel meter reading measured from the center of the handlebars.

-We also consider the accessories that are included, and whether or not they added to the functionality of the product or were just sales fluff.
-For quite a while, lots of direct drive trainers were coming with pre-installed cassettes.
-That was fairly convenient if you had a drivetrain that matched, but if you didn't run that gear, then it 1.)
-Added extra steps to your setup (any good process analyst would find this to be repugnant), and 2.) meant you were essentially paying for a useless cassette to pin up on your wall in some sort of abstract utilitarian art piece.On a related note is the compatibility.
-Shimano and SRAM comfortably rule the groupset market, but a few of us fancy folks still run Campagnolo, which has its own design standard that makes it less compatible with the other two.
-A lot of times that means that you'll need to run different cassettes on your direct drive trainer, requiring a different hub body, which you'll need to buy - sometimes different hub bodies even between different versions of the same line…which can be infuriating if you don't thoroughly research the specs and notice that minor detail.
+On a related note is the compatibility.
+Shimano and SRAM comfortably rule the groupset market, but some fancy folks still run Campagnolo, which has a design standard that makes it less compatible with the other two.
+A lot of times that means that you'll need to run different cassettes on your direct drive trainer, requiring a different hub body, which you'll need to buy - sometimes different hub bodies, even between different versions of the same line…which can be infuriating if you don't thoroughly research the specs and notice that minor detail.

 So we make those mistakes for you and tell you about them so you don't have to sit there in your bib shorts, carbo-loaded, fan on, music rocking, dongle broadcasting, all cued up to ride as soon as you get this damn hub on…only to find that your hub is 2mm off because you ordered the widely available version whose description seems to say it's compatible with your brand new trainer.
-We grade on that stuff in proportion to the degree of lividness experienced in the case of experiencing the above completely hypothetical scenario that in no way occurred while testing one of the high-end trainers.
+We grade that stuff in proportion to the degree of lividness experienced in the case of experiencing the above completely hypothetical scenario that never occurred while testing one of the high-end trainers.